- Table of Contents

 Cost-Effective Material Selection

-Value Engineering allows construction professionals to dive deep into the realm of construction materials.
+Value Engineering allows construction professionals to explore the realm of construction materials.
 By analysing various materials in terms of cost, durability, availability, and environmental impact, engineers can make informed decisions.
 For instance, in the construction of high-rise buildings, the choice between steel and concrete structures involves a careful cost-benefit analysis.
 Value Engineering enables engineers to explore innovative materials that might be more affordable and sustainable without compromising structural integrity.

 Efficient Space Utilisation